 You could even take this further by creating a paid membership site and combining Profile Builder Pro with the Paid Member Subscriptions plugin to monetize your membership site.

 Paid Member Subscriptions lets you create multiple tiers of membership, meaning you can create content for specific member groups.
-Combine member subscriptions with Profile Builder Pro and give members of your site a custom login that enhances your brand and makes it easier for them to access their user area.
+Combine Paid Member Subscriptions with Profile Builder Pro and give members of your site a custom login that enhances your brand and makes it easier for them to access their user area.

 Using the Profile Builder Pro plugin with your WordPress site you can customize your login form, manage your users, and add a redirect so that users go to a page of your choice after they log in.
 You can take things further by combining Profile Builder Pro with Paid Member Subscriptions and provide a professional login to your membership site.